ophiolite/ultrasignup/README.md

 * Optimizing clean athlete code and athlete features code
 * Added python script to concatenate all athlete features into a single .csv for EDA
 * Added python script to clean up race results and concatenate into single .csv for EDA
+* Added python script to combine races and add on runner features by their identifying participant id number